ecadlabs/signatory/docs/debugging.md

 tezos-client import secret key octez_signer_remote_key http://localhost:6732/${PKH}
 ```

-You can now test that this key is working for signing purposes by using the `tezos-client sign` command.
+You can now test that this key works for signing purposes by using the `tezos-client sign` command.
 This command will send the value `0x00` from `tezos-client` to the remote signer.
 Adding the `--log-requests` flag is helpful for debugging.

 ```
 tezos-client sign bytes 0x00 for octez_signer_local_key